Having a putting green in your backyard used to be a thing of dreams for golf enthusiasts…

 Who to pick to put down your artificial grass putting green?

 It all sounds dreamy so far… but what’s in your head and what might get installed are two very different things.
 The final step in building your garden golf course is choosing who is going to install it.
-When choosing who you’re going to trust when it comes to your putting green fantasies, it all comes down to two things.
+When choosing the right company to use it ultimately comes down to two things…

 Experience is crucial when it comes to choosing a company.
 Artificial grass putting greens take more attention to detail and are more difficult to get right.
 Choosing a company with many years of experience in artificial grass and installing putting greens will ensure that you get what you desire to the best quality.

 Always make sure you have a guarantee.
 This won’t be the cheapest of installations.
-So, choosing a company that provides you with a guarantee means that if anything does happen, you are able to get it resolved without spending any more money.
+So, choosing a company that provides you with a quality guarantee means that if anything were to happen, you are able to get it resolved without spending any more money.

-Your putting green garden dreams can be a reality!
+Lets make your putting green dreams reality!
 So, if this is something you are just thinking about, have been thinking about, or are now desperate for, why not get in touch with us for a chat about what we can do for you?